 Question 14 Should the Bill require each Regional Improvement Collaborative to maintain and to publish annually its Regional Improvement Plan?

 A14.
-The National Improvement Framework should be a public document and we do not see the need for Regional Improvement Plans.
+The National Improvement Framework should be a public document and we do not see the need for Regional Improvement Plans which we are concerned could lead to inequality in education across Scotland.

 Question 15 If we require Regional Improvement Collaboratives to report on their achievements (replacing individual local authority reports), should they be required to report annually?
 Would less frequent reporting (e.g. every two years) be a more practical and effective approach?